asamuelson/Getting_and_Cleaning_Data/README.md

 9) Creates a tidy dataset containing the averages of each variable by subject and activity and places it in the variable TidyData

-10) Outputs the TidyData dataset to a CSV file
+10) Outputs the TidyData dataset to a text file using write.table with row.names = FALSE